github/codeql/change-notes/1.24/analysis-go.md

 ## General improvements

 * Alert suppression can now be done with single-line block comments (`/* ... */`) as well as line comments (`// ...`).
+* More sources of untrusted input are modelled, which may lead to more results from the security queries.

 ## New queries